emmanuelbernard/emmanuelbernard.com/_posts/2025-11-10-vscode-jbang-disappearance.md

 [JBang](https://www.jbang.dev/) is fantastic for writing quick Java scripts (not JavaScript!) without the ceremony of a full project setup.
 I was using it to automate some workflow tasks, and I had [Claude Code](https://www.anthropic.com/code) helping me iterate on the scripts directly in Visual Studio code.
-For that I used [Claude Code for VSCode](https://marketplace.visualstudio.com/items?itemName=Anthropic.claude-code) (wait is that Vistual Studio Code or VSCode, I'm all confused now ;P).
+For that I used [Claude Code for VSCode](https://marketplace.visualstudio.com/items?itemName=Anthropic.claude-code) (wait is that Visual Studio Code or VSCode, I'm all confused now ;P).

 Then it's classic AI loop: Claude Code would suggest changes, I'd review them, and then run the script with `jbang MyScript.java`.